Sushmitha2712/POC-on-Mulesoft-API/README.md

 ##  Architecture Overview

 - **2 System APIs** are created:
-  - One for fetching data from the database
+  a.One for fetching data from the database (here it is personSystem) b.One for updating data in Salesforce( here it is salesforceSystem)
-  - One for updating data in Salesforce
+- **1 Process API** handles the batch processing logic (here it is personProcess)
-- **1 Process API** handles the batch processing logic
+- created 3 raml codes(in anypointplatform and publish to exchange) and imported in anypointstudio.

 ##  Flow Description